ucfopen/UDOIT/README.md

 If you do not provide a Google API key, a warning log will be recorded in `config/log.log` and all YouTube videos will be marked for manual inspection by the user.

 ### Vimeo API Key
-In order for UDOIT to scan Vimeo videos for closed captioning, you will need to create a Vimeo API key.
+To allow UDOIT to scan Vimeo videos for closed captioning, you will need to create a Vimeo API key.
 Follow the instructions below:

 1. [Create a new App on Vimeo Developer API](https://developer.vimeo.com/apps/new?source=getting-started), please note you must have a Vimeo Developer account.
 2. On your applications "Authentication" page, Generate a new Access Token.
 (Select the `Public` and `Private` checkboxes for Scopes.)